Skip to main content

 TESTING CENTERS

-Placement testing sessions are available at Franklin, Main, and South campuses during a variety of times to accommodate students.
+Placement testing is available at Franklin, Main, and South campuses during a variety of times to accommodate students.
 Placement testing is not offered at the Warren Campus.
 The testing center also offers remote placement testing as well.
-Students required to test will be notified by the Admissions Office.
-Placement testing appointments may be scheduled by contacting testingcenter@vgcc.edu .
+Placement testing appointments may be scheduled by contacting [email protected].
 Applicants who may need special accommodations should contact the Counselor for Accessibility Services prior to their scheduled test date.
-For more information, including how to prepare for placement testing, please visit the Testing Center website at https://www.vgcc.edu/testing-services/placement-testing .
+For more information, including how to prepare for placement testing, please visit the Testing Center website at VGCC Testing Services.
 A valid photo ID is required for all testing.

-VGCC’s Main, South, and Franklin Campuses all have approved Pearson VUE Testing Centers.
+VGCC’s Main, South, and Franklin Campuses have approved Pearson VUE Testing Centers.
 These testing centers accommodate all VGCC testing requirements and may provide proctoring services by appointment for a nominal fee.
-For contact information and directions, please visit our website at https://www.vgcc.edu/testing-services/vgcc-testing-locations .
+For contact information and directions, please visit our website at VGCC Testing Services.

 To Top of Page